Shawn Michaels: WWE Hall of Fame and sporadic appearances (2010–2018)

-NXT (2016-present)

-In late 2016, Michaels became a trainer at the WWE Performance Center.
-According to Pro Wrestling Torch in 2017, Michaels along with Terry Taylor teach the finishing class at the Performance Center, the last of four levels of classes.
+NXT and corporate roles (2018–present)

 In November 2018, Michaels announced he was officially working as a writer and producer on WWE's NXT brand and show, under former D-Generation X cohort Paul Levesque.
+In April 2019, Michaels was inducted into the WWE Hall of Fame for a second time, this time as a member of D-Generation X. He appeared at Survivor Series on November 22, 2020, during The Undertaker's retirement ceremony.
 In September 2021, Levesque stepped away from the brand after experiencing a "cardiac incident".
 Michaels, in his role as Vice President of Talent Development, took over responsibility for the running of the NXT shows.
 In September 2022, his job title was confirmed as Senior Vice President of Talent Development Creative, responsible for both creative and development at NXT, and for the expansion of NXT UK into NXT Europe in 2023.

+On January 23, 2023, at Raw is XXX, Michaels again reunited with D-Generation X (without Billy Gunn, as he was no longer under contract with WWE) until they and Kurt Angle were confronted by Imperium (Gunther, Ludwig Kaiser, and Giovanni Vinci).

 Legacy

-Widely regarded as one of the greatest wrestlers of all time, Michaels received praise for several matches, including 15 Match of the Year awards between Pro Wrestling Illustrated and Wrestling Observer Newsletter.
-Also, his match at WrestleMania 24 against Ric Flair was named Match of the Decade by the Wrestling Observer Newsletter.
+Widely regarded as one of the greatest professional wrestlers of all time.
+Ric Flair has called Michaels the greatest in-ring performer of all time.
+Michaels received praise for several matches, including 15 Match of the Year awards between Pro Wrestling Illustrated and Wrestling Observer Newsletter.
+Also, his match at WrestleMania 24 against Ric Flair was named Match of the Decade by the Pro Wrestling Illustrated.
 Dave Meltzer gave him two 5 stars matches (the Ladder match against Razor Ramon at WrestleMania X and the first Hell in a Cell against The Undertaker at Bad Blood 1997).
 After several acclaimed matches at WrestleMania, Michaels has been known as Mr. WrestleMania.
 Sumit Rehal of Independent UK in his top 10 WrestleMania matches listed Michaels 3 times (vs Razor Ramon at WrestleMania X, vs Bret Hart at WrestleMania XII and vs The Undertaker at WrestleMania XXV).
 In 2016, Dave Richard of CBS Sports ranked his match against Steve Austin at WrestleMania XIV as the best main event in WrestleMania history.

 His rivalry with Bret Hart has been named one of the best rivalries in WWE history.

+His near hourlong match with John Cena on the April 23, 2007, episode of WWE's longest weekly show Monday Night Raw is widely regarded as the greatest match in Raw's history.

-Michaels is cited as an inspiration for many wrestlers such as Chris Jericho, Kevin Owens, Seth Rollins, Adam Cole and more.
+Michaels is cited as an inspiration for many wrestlers such as Chris Jericho, Kevin Owens, Seth Rollins, Johnny Gargano, Adam Cole and numerous other wrestlers.